This is our review of the best spray to keep a dog from peeing in the house in 2022

 Like many citrus-scented sprays, the bitter fruit-based formula makes for an excellent urine repellent for dogs and it can be used inside on carpets, rugs and soft furnishings or outside in the kids play area on the lawn or to protect the flower beds.

 Once again, there are mixed reviews with this dog urine deterrent, with it working for some and not for others.

 The main reason dogs return to the same spot to wee is the lingering odour; with its blend of essential oils, this spray to discourage dogs from peeing is super effective at eliminating smells to prevent repeat marking.

 The biodegradable formula combines citronella, orange and clove oils.
-It is non-staining, so it is safe to use on rugs, carpets, bedding, and even the new popular fake lawns.
+It is non-staining, so it is safe to use on rugs, carpets, bedding, and you can even apply it to the best dog friendly artificial grass.
 With no synthetic chemicals, it can be used with no danger to pets or children.

 Made in the UK from sustainable and locally sourced ingredients, it comes in a recyclable bottle making it a fantastic choice for dog owners who care about the planet.